afcapel/afcapel.github.io/_posts/2019-01-09-minimalistic-rails-api.md

 While working on [Gazpacho](https://www.gazpachoapp.com) I came to a point where I started to think it would be nice to have an API.
-Over the years I've worked with big Rails applications in which the base api controller had hundreds of lines of code and used dozens of auxiliary classes.
+Over the years I've worked with big Rails applications in which the base API controller had hundreds of lines of code and used dozens of auxiliary classes.
 But in my case requirements are very simple: I'm in control of all the clients that will consume the API, so I don't need any sophisticated authentication mechanism and I can live with bare bone error messages without worrying about leaking too much information.
-This is close to the simplest case you can find and I started to wonder what is the bare minimum I would need to build a simple REST API (I don't need the added complexity of a GraphQL API, thank you very much).
-After finishing the API I was so pleased with the result I thought I'd share it in case someone else find it useful.
+This is as simple as it gets and I started to wonder what is the bare minimum I would need to build that simple REST API (I don't need the added complexity of a GraphQL API, thank you very much).
+After finishing the API I was so pleased with the minimalism of the result that I thought I'd share it in case someone else find it useful.

 The base controller is only ~ 40LOC (19 SLOC):